Updated: May 18

-The connect between 'Wine & Cheese' and Content Marketing might seem a bit weird; but trust me, it perfect sense.
+The connection between 'Wine & Cheese' and Content Marketing might seem a bit weird; but trust me, it makes perfect sense.

 This analogy, is in fact, the best way to understand one of the most important facets of Content Marketing, creating relevant, interesting, and valuable content.

 So let's cut to the chase and discuss: Why Wine & Cheese?
 Why not Milk & Cookie or Tea & Scones?

 As we all know, wine ages well.
 The longer you keep it, the higher the chances of having an expensive, vintage wine on your shelf, years later.
 To me, it somehow compares to knowledge.
 Over the years, you gain a better perspective and experience of things around you.

 Research and understanding is an extremely important aspect when it comes to content creation.
 For every piece of content you generate to fulfill the requirements of your content marketing calendar, you should also keep in mind that it should also add to the learning of the person reading your blog or watching your vlog.

 Continuous reading, learning and never forgetting what you learned in the past will help you figure out the right content for your content marketing efforts.
 So, that's the wine part of it.

 However, content marketing is not just about words and copies.
 There is another vital aspect to it: images, graphics, designing.
 These are the things that actually pull your audience to the content.
 Once they are there, your content does the rest of the job.

 The design part of content marketing is much like cheese.
 You let it sit out for too long and it goes stale.